 E&P for 2012 exceeded total distributions to stockholders.
 As a result, for tax purposes, distributions to common stockholders for the year ended 2012 were 100 percent qualified dividend income.
 This information is reported to stockholders on Form 1099-DIV and is available on our Web site at www.tortoiseadvisors.com.
 For book purposes, the source of distributions to common stockholders for the year ended 2012 was 100 percent return of capital.
+We currently estimate that 80 to 100 percent of 2013 distributions will be characterized as qualified dividend income for tax purposes, with the remaining percentage, if any, characterized as return of capital.
+A final determination of the characterization will be made in January 2014.

 The unrealized gain or loss we have in the portfolio is reflected in the Statement of Assets and Liabilities.
-At February 28, 2013, our investments are valued at \$1.896 billion, with an adjusted cost of \$940 million.
-The \$956 million difference reflects unrealized gain that would be realized for financial statement purposes if those investments were sold at those values.
-The Statement of Assets and Liabilities also reflects either a net deferred tax liability or net deferred tax asset depending primarily upon unrealized gains (losses) on investments, realized gains (losses) on investments, capital loss carryforwards and net operating losses.
-At February 28, 2013, the balance sheet reflects a net deferred tax liability of approximately \$442 million or \$15.56 per share.
+At May 31, 2013, our investments are valued at \$1.969 billion, with an adjusted cost of \$972 million.
+The \$997 million difference reflects unrealized gain that would be realized for financial statement purposes if those investments were sold at those values.
+The Statement of Assets and Liabilities also reflects either a net deferred tax liability or net deferred tax asset depending primarily upon unrealized gains (losses) on investments, realized gains (losses) on investments, realized gains (losses) on investments, capital loss carryforwards and net operating losses.
+At May 31, 2013, the balance sheet reflects a net deferred tax liability of approximately \$469 million or \$16.46 per share.
 Accordingly, our net asset value per share represents the amount which would be available for distribution to stockholders after payment of taxes.